kdoore/CS2335-Gitbook/project-3/levelmanager.md

     public void CheckLevelEnd()
     {
         int levelScore = GameData.instanceRef.LevelScore;
-        Debug.Log("Check if level is over" + levelScore);
+        //Debug.Log("Check if level is over" + levelScore);

+        //Add code here to see if health is <=0

-        if (levelScore >= maxLevelScore)
+        //if health is ok, then check if level is over if (levelScore >= maxLevelScore)
         { ///level has changed
           ///reset level value display
             GameData.instanceRef.LevelScore = 0;   //reset GameData.LevelScore
         NextLevel();  //go to next level
         }

     }

-//This method implements the Finite State Machine to Manage Level Logic, you will modify this code to correspond to your game's logic
+    //This method implements the Finite State Machine to Manage Level Logic.
-    public void NextLevel()
+    //You will modify this code to correspond to your game's logic public void NextLevel()
     {

-        switch (curLevel)
+        switch (curLevel)  //check the curLevel, find matching case below {
-        {

             case LevelState.start:  // called when StartPanel, StartGameButton is clicked